eatstreet/jurl/README.md

 ### Sessions / Preserving Cookies
 After a request done, calling `newWithCookies()` will return a new `Jurl` instance with request cookies pre-filled, to preserve session.

+## Notes
+- Only supports UTF-8 character request and response bodies
+- `param()` calls for POST requests will be x-www-form-urlencoded in the body